FilipNest/relativefiction/readme.md

 Pulls in information about local venues.
 To see which you can use, go to https://developer.foursquare.com/categorytree to get relevant category names.

-The basic formula for these is to put in the category name, such as `{park}`
+The basic formula for these is to put in the category name, such as `{park}`.

+If the venue category has spaces in it, pass it in with speech marks.
+Like `{"chinese restaurant" distance}`.

 If you have multiple locations in your story of the same type, use `{park 1}` etc with numbers for each unique location.